brendansparrow/nest-css/docs/glossary.md

 A helpful glossary of definitions so that everyone can approach the project on the same page in terms of the language we use to describe the system.

+### Atomic Design

+A modular approach to building interfaces, popuarised by Brad Frost.

 ### Design System

 A colection of shared design patterns and practices that allow a team to build high-quality, consistent interfaces.